Design Help Center

 Used to be that you could get away with this stuff – it was unlikely that a one-man shop in one corner of the world would find out that a design doppelganger in another part of the world even existed.
 No more.
 This is the age of the internet, and it’s amazingly easy to find out when pinched design work is being used by someone else.
 If you throw up a shingle on the Internet, someone can find the artwork that you borrowed, send off a nasty-gram to your ISP and contact their feisty lawyer, all without leaving their monitor.
 Not that people don’t try – hell we used to feature a whole logo Copycats section dedicated to stuff that’s been ripped from our coffers – it’s just that it’s not as easy to get away with it.
 And nothing screams ‘unprofessional’ than designing, or using, a logo that’s clearly been influenced by someone else.

-The less egregious trend-following isn’t quite as noxious, but still runs into serious problems.
+Had to fit this in somewhere, and here’s a good a place as any.
+Trend-following isn’t quite as noxious as knocking-off, but still runs you into serious problems.
 Over the long haul, using a design trend in a logo instantly dates the work.
 At some point (unfortunately sooner rather than later) your funky new logo is going to get dated.
 Stale.
 Yesterday’s news.
 What was cutting-edge a couple of years ago is tired and trite today.
 It’s even possible that the trend you’re so excited about today is already dated – unless you’ve got your finger on the pulse of the design community, by the time you even become aware of a trend it’s on the way out.
 Even design professionals aren’t immune to this – I wasn’t even aware of Web 2.0 logos and design sensibilities until it was already hackneyed, and I pay closer attention to what’s going on than most.

 #2: Use stock art, clip art, or photographs in your logo.

 If you’re tempted to use clip art in your logo, here’s a word of advice.
 Don’t.
-And yes, that includes so-called template sites and online ‘logo generators’.
+And yes, that includes so-called “ready-made logos,” template sites and online ‘logo generators’.
 On these Flash-driven web sites, you can pick from a catalog of logo templates (*cough* clip art *cough*) and add your text (usually in a crappy, unkerned font – see #9 for why that’s bad) and download your new logo – chock full of pre-fab, unoriginal goodness.
-These sites (ie: Instalogo.com, Logomaker.com, Logoyes.com, LogoSnap.com, et al) can call their little pre-fab logos Fire Trucks if they want – it’s still clip art.
+These sites (ie: Instalogo, Logomaker, Logoyes, LogoSnap, 99designs.com et al) can call their little pre-fab logos Fire Trucks if they want – it’s still clip art.
 And clip art is a ruthlessly bad idea to use in any logo.
 There’s dozens of reasons why – here’s the most salient – a logo is supposed to be unique.
-That’ alone should cure you of the desire to add that nifty pre-fab icon to your design.
+That alone should cure you of the desire to add that nifty pre-fab icon to your brand.
 Once you incorporate clip art into your logo, your piece of visual identity is no longer unique.

 A traced version of a photograph is at the very least, a derivative of a copyrighted image.
 That’s bad legally.
 Also, if you found the image through Google image search, anyone can do the same thing, so it’s a certainty that at some point you’ll get found out.
 Nothing screams “I’m a hack” than people knowing you traced a free photograph found on the interwebs and passed it off to a client as an ‘original’ logo.
-This, by the way, is so common on logo design contest sites, that it’s almost frightening.
+This, by the way, is so common on logo design contest sites, that it’s almost frightening (if you’re frightened by ripped off logos I guess.)
 Accordingly, if you want to add an illustrative element to any logo, by all means use Google image search to obtain visual reference.
 Then draw the bloody thing yourself.

 #1: Design your logo based on stupid lists.